erochest/erochest.github.com/posts/thoughts/divisions/index.md

 Except I'm not getting rid of the walls entirely.
 Rightly used, boundaries are healthy and health-maintaining.
 I'm not moving this discussion onto Facebook.
 It's all happening here, where I have control.
 I may move the discussion into other places later, but I'm starting here.

 Tonight of all nights, as I suffer.
 As I watch the women in my life suffer.
 As I watch the people of color in my life suffer.
+As I watch my LGBTQ friends suffer and my Muslim friends suffer and my immigrant friends suffer.
+As I watch so many afraid.
 I have to make to a stand.
 I have to say who I support and who I fight with.

 Fight on.